New to GEOSC 10?

-That quote from the Introduction of the course textbook, describes the vision for Geosc 010.
-Dr. Alley developed the the following statement of ideas he wants students to take away from the course:
+That quote from the Introduction of the course website describes the vision for GEOSC 10.
+Dr. Alley developed the following statement of ideas he wants students to take away from the course:

 - Science works.